The Road to Justice: Filing a Traumatic Brain Injury Lawsuit in Indiana

 Here in Indiana, the law permits immediate family members to bring about a brain injury claim on behalf of their injured loved one.
 Immediate family members are considered to be lawful spouses, children, and dependents.
 If your loved one has passed away due to their traumatic brain injury, you may bring about a wrongful death claim on their behalf.

-In order to file a brain injury claim in Indiana, it is critical that you retain professional legal counsel from a seasoned personal injury law firm that specializes in head and brain injury cases.
+In order to file a brain injury claim in Indiana, it is critical that you retain professional legal counsel from a seasoned personal injury law firm that concentrates on head and brain injury cases.
 With the help of an experienced brain injury lawyer, you may recover compensation for past, current, and future damages, such as hospital bills, medical expenses, loss of Social Security benefits, lost wages, loss of source of income, pain-and-suffering, mental anguish, loss of consortium, loss of companionship, reduced quality of life, and much more.

 If you are ready to file a brain injury claim on behalf of your loved one, act fast.
 Under law, you only have 2 years from the date of the accident to do so and even less time if the at fault party is a governmental agency.
 Contact the Law Office of Craven, Hoover, and Blazek P.C. at 317-881-2700 to speak with an experienced brain injury attorney in Indianapolis, Indiana.
 We offer free initial case evaluations, over the phone, via video, or in person at our office.
 The sooner you call, the sooner we can start obtaining evidence critical to your case.